jewright/Autonomous-Navigation-and-Platform-Landing/README.md

 ## Jackal UGV
 To further advance with autonomous Navigation, I began working with the Jackal UGV individually.
 The Vicon Motion Capture System allowed an understanding of the localization of objects, however, it was within a set environment.
 The Jackal UGV was now going to be used to

 ### Hardware
-The Jackal UGV that I use  has an onboard computer that is fully integrated with ROS.
-Additionlly it has the clearpath ISO installed for the the computer and robotic hardware to communicate.
+The Jackal UGV used has an onboard computer that is fully integrated with ROS.
+Additionally, there is a Point Grey Bumblebee2 and a Hokuyo UST-10LX.
+The Bumbleebee2 is a Stereo Vision Camera and the UST-10LX is a 2D LiDAR.
+Using the host pc, I am able to source the Jackal UGV so that the output reflects the activity from the Jackal.